MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/ios-privacy-preferences.md

 If you don't set this preference, connected experiences that analyze content are available to users.

-If the user has an Office 365 subscription and is signed in with a work or school account, then the user can't turn off connected experiences that analyze content.
+If the user has an Office 365 (or Microsoft 365) subscription and is signed in with a work or school account, then the user can't turn off connected experiences that analyze content.

-For other users, such as home users with an Office 365 subscription, the user can choose to turn off connected experiences that analyze content by going to **Settings** > **Privacy Settings**.
+For other users, such as home users with an Office 365 (or Microsoft 365) subscription, the user can choose to turn off connected experiences that analyze content by going to **Settings** > **Privacy Settings**.

 ## Preference setting for connected experiences that download online content